 Useful Information for Pitch preparation

 |From Cow Field to Cricket Pitch!||Sprinkler Hoses|

 July is the time when most groundsmen will be well into the half way stage of the season.
 The after care of the pitch is just as important as the preparation.
 After care renovation treatment must be carried out as soon as possible after the game.

-Then, thoroughly soak the pitch by hand in order to penetrate the surface, ensuring not to pass the popping creases, as the ends need to be kept dry at this stage.
+As soon as the match has finished, sweep and mow the whole of the pitch at final cut height.
+Remove as much debris as possible, such as studs, from the surface so as not to damage your machinery.
+Then, thoroughly soak the pitch by hand in order to penetrate the surface, ensuring not to pass the 5 foot marks, as the ends need to be kept dry at this stage.

 When the surface has partially dried off, sarrel roll or spike with a similar type of equipment, this will help offset any compaction created by the heavy rolling during the preparation process; it will also aerate the surface and produce a good seed bed.
 Overseed the pitch with perennial rye grass by use of a mechanical or pedestrian spreader and apply a low nitrogen fertiliser at a rate recommended by the manufacturer.

 By using germination sheets, this will speed up the process of recovery of the pitch.
 It is of no benefit to merely scatter seed over the used pitch and leave it.
 In order that the seed has a better chance of germinating, it is important that the seed is well worked or brushed into the holes created by the sorrel roller.

 The next important step is to carry out repairs to the batsmen and bowlers' footmarks.
 These areas may be relatively deep, especially if repairs have not been carried out during 2 days or more of cricket on the same pitch.
 For repairs, use only the wicket loam native to your pitches.
 This will help in the binding of the soils during recovery.